wp-plugins/spider-faq/readme.txt

 4.3.14  Border Corner Radius.Define the corner radius of the border.This option is for making the corners of the border round.
 Its value signifies the radius of the circle that fits in the corner of the box border.
 If you do not want to round the corners at all, you need to type in ‘0’ or leave the field blank.

 4.3.15  Bullet image (Collapsed).
-This field allows selecting a bullet image for the questions, which is displayed when the question is collapsed.
+This field allows selecting a bullet image for the questions, which is displayed when the question is collapsed in FAQ section.

 4.3.16  Image Margin (left).
-Define the left margin of the bullet image.
+Define the left margin of the bullet image in FAQ section.

-4.3.17  Bullet Image(Expanded)This field allows selecting a bullet image for the questions, which is displayed when the question is expanded.
+4.3.17  Bullet Image(Expanded)This field allows selecting a bullet image for the questions, which is displayed when the question is expanded in FAQ section.

 4.3.18  Image Margin (left).
-Define the left margin of the bullet image.
+Define the left margin of the bullet image in FAQ section.

 4.4  Answer  parameters

 4.4.1  Width.
-Define the width of the answer box.
+Define the width of the answer box for FAQ section.

 4.4.2  Padding.
 Specify the spaces (top, right, bottom, and left) inside the answer box border, between the border and the text (e.g. “10 5 15 20”).